robmanch/Logistic-Regression/README.md

 # Logistic-Regression
-Building a non linear classifier by using logistic Regression with various optimization algorithms.
+Building a non linear classifier by using logistic Regression with various optimization algorithms(Stochastic Gradient Descent, RMS Prop, Adam).